Nytra/TurtleGraphicsVisualizer/README.md

 The TurtleScript code for the above drawing.

+---

-TurtleScript is a name that I just made up for a scripting language meant for controlling drawing turtles.
+TurtleScript is a name that I just made up for a scripting language meant for controlling turtles (little nasties that algorithmically make a mess on the screen).

 The idea for this program came from a book called "The Pragmatic Programmer" by Andrew Hunt and David Thomas (page 63 exercise 5)